Free Trees for Residents

 *Please note, actual distribution dates may vary based on average temperatures and weather conditions.

-Trees shipped by the Arbor Day Foundation are 1-gallon container size, or about 6-12 inches tall.
+Trees shipped by the Arbor Day Foundation are 1-gallon container size, or about 1-3 feet tall.
 Trees distributed at in-person giveaway events may be up to 3-gallon container size.
-These smaller tree sizes are prioritized for cost-effectiveness and ease of establishment versus larger trees.
+Smaller tree sizes are prioritized for giveaways due to cost-effectiveness and ease of establishment versus larger trees.
 Tree height at maturity varies by species and growth conditions.

 What species are available?

-Tree species available to order will vary season to season pending nursery availability and cost.
-Trees are specifically selected by the city's urban forest manager for suitability in residential yards and other desirable qualities (e.g. native range, wildlife benefits, tolerance to urban stressors, low soil volume requirements).
+Tree species available to order vary season to season.
+Trees are specifically selected by the city's urban forest manager for suitability in residential yards and other desirable qualities (e.g., native range, wildlife benefits, tolerance to urban stressors, low soil volume requirements).